MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/qas/create-qas.md

 - MET150
 - MOE150
 ms.assetid: d432b9d9-3792-47a0-9a13-30a1a83caabc
-description: "Ways to create answers to frequently asked questions for your Microsoft Search in Bing work results"
+description: "Ways to create answers to frequently asked questions for your Microsoft Search work results"
 ---

 # Create Q&As